jinchoo/express_note_taker/README.md

 ## Description:

-1. It is important everyone to have user friendly note taker.
+1. It is important for everyone to have user friendly note taker.
 2. In this project, as a user, they should be able to write and save notes.
-    - As user should also able to delete/view notes that they have written prreviously saved notes.
+    - As user should also able to delete/view notes that they have written previously saved notes.
       - In that way user can organize thoughts and keep track of tasks that need to complete
 3. To take notes,